 Logic and Reasoning

 This reading group focuses on psychological and epistemological problems concerning the relationship between formal logic and reasoning.
-From February 10 to April 6, the group will be dedicated to investigating the role (if any) that deductive logic plays in grounding epistemic norms of reasoning, as well as the explanatory role it plays (if any) in theories about how we reason.
+From May the 3rd throughout the summer semester 2016, the group will be dedicated to the literature in cognitive psychology both about how humans reason and about what humans are trying to accomplish when they reason.
 Here are some of the questions we are interested in:

 - Do we mostly reason in a logically sound way?
 If so, how do we do it (e.g., is it by following rules)?

 - Should we ground epistemic norms of reasoning on formal logic systems?
 Or is that too unrealistic/too demanding for human reasoners?

 - What are the strengths and weaknesses of the main theories about how we reason in contemporary psychology?

 The group meets once in a week throughout the semester, and it is open to anyone who is interested.
 For more information, please contact the organizer for the summer semester, Luis Rosa: Luis.Rosa@lrz.uni-muenchen.de.